Cumberland County College Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Cumberland County College, approximately 13% of students took out student loans averaging $5,033 a year.
-That adds up to $20,132 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Cumberland County College, approximately 11% of students took out student loans averaging $4,630 a year.
+That adds up to $18,520 over four years for those students.

-How Much Money Do Cumberland County College Graduates Make?students who graduate with a bachelor's degree from Cumberland County College make about $31,400 a year during their first few years of employment after graduation.
+How Much Money Do Cumberland County College Graduates Make?students who graduate from Cumberland County College with a bachelor's degree go on to jobs where they make an average salary of $31,400 in their early years.
 This is about 21% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Cumberland County College